gucci-on-fleek/context-packaging/README.md

 2. Afterwards, [the `daily-check` workflow in this repository](.woodpecker/daily-check.yaml) runs.
-[It extracts the version number of the current ConTeXt installation, and then attempts to make a corresponding Git tag.](daily-check.sh) If it fails (because the tag already exists), it gracefully exits; if it succeeds, it [pushes the tag to this repository](https://github.com/gucci-on-fleek/context-packaging/tags).
+[It extracts the version number of the current ConTeXt installation, and then attempts to make a corresponding Git tag.](scripts/daily-check.sh) If it fails (because the tag already exists), it gracefully exits; if it succeeds, it [pushes the tag to this repository](https://github.com/gucci-on-fleek/context-packaging/tags).